Short Stature Individuals without a Medical Diagnosis of Dwarfism (Stature Lengthening)

 Many potential complications are associated with limb lengthening.
 These will be discussed with you in detail during your initial consultation and again during your pre-surgical visit.
 They include nonunion, leg length discrepancy, nerve stretch injury, muscle/tendon contracture leading to stiff joints and joint arthritis.
 Medical complications can include deep vein thrombosis and fat embolism.
 In rare cases, the bone might fail to heal completely and bone graft surgery might be required.
 A nerve may become too stretched, which occasionally requires surgery to decompress the nerve.
 Tight muscles and tendons might require tendon-lengthening surgery.
 These problems are unlikely in most cases, but, should they occur, they can be corrected by surgery.
 Lengthening that occurs too slowly or failure to place the magnetic field generator directly over the internal magnet in the PRECICE can lead to premature bone healing.
 If this happens, additional surgery is needed to re-cut the bone to allow the lengthening process to continue.

-What results have we seen after cosmetic limb lengthening?
+What results have we seen after limb lengthening?

 The majority of our patients achieve satisfactory results without significant complications.
 Those who do experience complications usually achieve good outcomes as long as the complications are recognized and treated promptly.
 It is a lengthy rehabilitation process, and it can take up to one or even two years until full recovery and return to normal function is achieved, including sports activities.

-In summary, cosmetic stature lengthening is a challenging, expensive and arduous process.
+In summary, limb lengthening for constitutional short stature is a challenging, expensive and arduous process.
 However, for a small group of carefully screened patients, the psychological benefits are worthwhile.

-Why come to the International Center for Limb Lengthening for cosmetic stature lengthening?
+Why come to the International Center for Limb Lengthening for stature lengthening?